Charles Edward Stuart: Scotland, Culloden and return to France: 1746

 After the defeat, Murray led a group of Jacobites to Ruthven, intending to continue the fight.
-Charles thought he was betrayed but abandoned the Jacobite cause.
+Charles thought he was betrayed and that his men had abandoned the Jacobite cause.
 (Note: A first-hand account of these events is given by James, the Chevalier de Johnstone in his "Memoir of the Rebellion 1745–1746".)
 Some 20 miles from the battlefield, Charles rested briefly at Gorthleck, the home of his dubious supporter Lord Lovat, before retreating to Invergarry Castle, by way of Fort Augustus, on 16 April.
 Charles then hid in the moors of the Highlands of Scotland, before making a flight to the Hebrides, always barely ahead of the government forces.
 Many Highlanders aided him during his escape, and none betrayed him for the £30,000 reward.
 While Charles was in the Hebrides, funds had arrived from Spain and France on two ships that called at Lochaber.
 Too late to assist Charles following Culloden, only the Spanish gold was landed, but much of it was lost.

 Charles was assisted by supporters such as the pilot Donald Macleod of Galtrigill and Captain Con O'Neill, who took him to Benbecula.
 From 16 April until 28 June, Charles travelled through Benbecula, South Uist, North Uist, Harris, and the Isle of Lewis.
 On 28 June, Charles was aided by Flora MacDonald, who helped him sail to the Isle of Skye and then to Raasay by taking him in a boat disguised as her maid "Betty Burke".
+When the residents of Skye and Raasay noticed Charles's "un-ladylike" manners, it was attributed to "Betty Burke" being an Irish woman.
 Charles remained on Skye until 8 July when he crossed back to the mainland to Morar.
 With the aid of a few loyal servants and local supporters, Charles hid from government forces in the western Grampian Mountains for several weeks.
 He ultimately evaded capture, and on 19 September, he left the country aboard the French frigate L'Heureux, commanded by Richard Warren.
 The Prince's Cairn marks the traditional spot on the shores of Loch nan Uamh in Lochaber from which he made his final departure from Scotland.